Slogulai/CS410P_RUST/README.md

 127.0.0.1:3000/add_question - Add a question to the database 127.0.0.1:3000/edit_question/{id} - Edit a question.
 Enter a number in the id field

+The current version of this program uses a JSON file for a persistent database.
+When the program is run, the JSON file is read and the data is stored in a HashMap.
+The HashMap is then updated with any CRUD operations that are performed and the whole Hashmap is immediately written to the JSON file.
+This is a taxing yet simple way of creating persistence and the program will be changed to use a SQLx database in the future.

 Hope that this read me was helpful and that you enjoy the layout of the repo!